-The record-breaking car is based on the new Jetta GLI and is expected to reach a speed of more than 335 km/h
+The record-breaking car is based on the new Jetta GLI and reach a speed of 339 km/h 211mph!

 After the success of the I.D.
 R Pikes Peak, the Jetta is set to tackle the third record in three months

 Volkswagen is still on the hunt for new records: only a few weeks after the success of the electric I.D.
-R Pikes Peak in the “Race To The Clouds” held in the Rocky Mountains and in the UK’s Goodwood Hill Climb and it’s already time for the next sporting highlight.
+R Pikes Peak in the “Race To The Clouds” held in the Rocky Mountains and in the UK’s Goodwood Hill Climb it was time for the next sporting highlight.

-Between 11 and 17 August, Volkswagen of America will be aiming to break the land speed record in the BGC/G class of the Southern California Timing Association on Lake Bonneville – the salt flats in the US state of Utah – with its specially prepared but near-production version of the new-generation Jetta.
+Volkswagen of America aimed to break the land speed record in the BGC/G class of the Southern California Timing Association on Lake Bonneville – the salt flats in the US state of Utah – with its specially prepared but near-production version of the new-generation Jetta.

-The brand broke earlier – in another class – with a 543 hp New Beetle a speed record of 330.11 km / h.
-Volkswagen takes a Jetta GLI, in fact the GTI version of the car, as a base and that means that also under the hood of this intended speed sample a 2.0 TSI serves as power plant.
+The brand broke earlier – in another class – with a 543 hp New Beetle a speed record of 330.11 km/h.
+Volkswagen took a Jetta GLI, in fact the GTI version of the car, as a base and that means that also under the hood of this intended speed sample a 2.0 TSI serves as power plant.

 This Volkswagen is powered by a four-cylinder turbo engine (TSI) from the EA888 engine family with a power output of significantly more than 500 PS.
 A similar engine with a slightly more demure power rating will also be used in the new Jetta GLI, which will soon be taking off in the US.